Protect Your Farm Fuels During Harvest Season

 Lubricants reduce friction, help decrease wear and tear and help prevent the build up of dirt and debris that occurs when working in muddy fields.

-The cold, wet, winter months can cause metal surfaces to corrode which can result in rust and affect the functionality of equipment.
+Rainfall can cause metal surfaces to corrode which can result in rust and affect the functionality of the equipment.
 So, it’s really important to protect them when not in use for months at a time.

-Choosing the right lubricant for your machinery is imperative because there’s certain types of oils and greases for each part.
+Choosing the right lubricant for your machinery is imperative because there are certain types of oils and greases for each part.
 We blend and provide agricultural lubricants and greases of all types, and moreover, we can even make your very own blend suited to your exact requirements.